FAQ's for abilities

 Why does a handler need a case which doesn't refer to the ability operations?

-Handlers often a case in their pattern match which takes the form{r} -> ....
+Handlers have a case in their pattern match which takes the form{r} -> ....

 errorHandling.divBy : Nat -> Nat ->{Abort} Nat